Authors of section

 A moist environment promotes granulation tissue formation.
 Muscles provide the best tissue for granulation.

-Bare bone (without periosteum), exposed blood vessels, nerves and tendons (without paratenon) all are harmed by dessication and do not support granulation tissues and STSG.
+Bare bone (without periosteum), exposed blood vessels, nerves, and tendons (without paratenon) are all harmed by desiccation and do not support granulation tissues and STSG.
 Alternative coverage techniques should be used.
-These tissues should not be left exposed, and should be kept moist with appropriate dressings.
-Definitive coverage should be done as soon as possible.
+These tissues should not be left exposed and should be kept moist with appropriate dressings.
+Definitive coverage should be achieved as soon as possible.

 infection